Data security in the cloud – a business imperative

 While there are multiple solutions involving secure enclaves today, they often require specialised software to take advantage of them.
 On the other hand, the Microsoft Azure confidential VMs only require changes to the operating system and as such existing financial workloads can run without any change on a familiar environment like Ubuntu.
 That makes it one of the most promising technologies in Confidential Computing.

-Ubuntu 22.04 LTS is deeply integrated into public clouds and optimised for performance, security and ease of use.
+To realise this, Canonical Ubuntu provides you guest images that are optimised for confidential computing.
+It also secures your VM at rest and at boot time.
+Ubuntu 20.04 LTS is deeply integrated into public clouds and optimised for performance, security and ease of use.
 Ubuntu is the only Linux distribution supporting Azure Confidential VMs.

 Azure’s confidential VMs deliver confidentiality between different cloud customers and also between customers and Azure operators.
 Hardware-level encrypted guest isolation, combined with measured boot and TPM-backed full-disk encryption in Ubuntu and Azure Managed HSM, customer code and data are encrypted in use, in transit, and at rest using encryption keys that are protected and can be controlled by the customer.
 Canonical has been an important partner in this effort, working closely with us to bring confidential computing innovations to our customers.